MicrosoftDocs/cpp-docs/docs/windows/dialog-editor-states-guides-and-grids.md

 1. From the **Format** menu, choose **Guide Settings**.

 1. In the **Guide Settings** dialog box, type the height and width in DLUs for the cells in the grid.
 The minimum height or width is 4 DLUs.
-For more information on DLUs, see [The Arrangement of Controls on Dialog Boxes](../windows/arrangement-of-controls-on-dialog-boxes.md).
+For more information on DLUs, see [Arrangement of Controls on Dialog Boxes](../windows/arrangement-of-controls-on-dialog-boxes.md).

 ## Requirements